House of Saud: Opposition and controversy

-A group of intellectuals from Saudi Arabia, exiled in the US, UK, and elsewhere, launched a political party in opposition to the royal family ruling the kingdom.
+A group of intellectuals from Saudi Arabia, exiled in the US, the UK, and elsewhere, launched a political party in opposition to the royal family ruling the kingdom.
 The launch of the party was announced in September 2020 and was launched on the 2nd death anniversary of Jamal Khashoggi.
 The National Assembly Party (NAAS – people in Arabic) was launched with the aim of gathering the support of people, both inside and outside Saudi Arabia, against the ruling royals King Salman and Crown Prince Mohammed bin Salman.
 Madawi al-Rasheed, a scholar, is also the co-founder of NAAS.
 Other members of the party include scholar Abdullah al-Aoudh, comedian and vlogger Omar Abdulaziz, and activist Yahya Assiri.
 The party's launch took place online from London as the Basic Law of Saudi Arabia prohibits the formation of political parties.
 Forming a political party is considered sedition, punishable with lengthy jail terms.